miguelmalvarez/downloadTwitterPictures/README.md

 python run.py --username NASA --num 10 --replies --retweets --config config.cfg --output ../NASA_Pictures
 ```

 The library will only download pictures that are not in the output folder already to avoid duplications.
+It will also try to download the pictures in their largest possible size.